LiberTEM/LiberTEM/docs/source/usage.rst

 .. figure:: ./images/use/download-jupyter.png

-Or copy individual cells of Jupyter notebook directly from GUI, also option to copy the complete source code.
+It's also possible to copy individual cells of Jupyter notebook directly from GUI, with an option to copy the complete source code.

 .. figure:: ./images/use/copy-jupyter.png